jarecoo/practice/notes.md

 - “Take a little time today to remember that you’re blessed with the capacity to use logic and reason to navigate situations and circumstances.
 This gives you unthinkable power to alter your circumstances and the circumstances of others.
 And remember that with power comes responsibility.”
 The Daily Stoic, p.86
 - “What influences the ruling reason that guides your life?
 This means an exploration of subjects like evolutionary biology, psychology, neurology, and even the subconscious.
 Because these deeper forces shape even the most disciplined, rational minds…So don’t stop at Stoicism, but explore the forces that drive and make stoicism possible…Understand not only your ruling reason…but whoever and whatever rules that too.”
 The Daily Stoic, p.96
 - “We must fight our biases and preconceptions…Ask yourself: What haven’t I considered?
 Why is this thing the way it is?
 Am I part of the problem here or the solution?
 Could I be wrong here?…We’re not as smart and wise as we’d like to think we are.
 If we ever do want to become wise, it comes from the questioning and from humility - not, as many would like to think, from certainty, mistrust, and arrogance.”
 The Daily Stoic, p.109
+- “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end” TDS, p.163
 - “From the very beginning, make it your practice to say to every impression ‘you are an impression and not at all what you appear to be.”
 Next, examine and test it by the rules you possess, the first and greatest of which is this - whether it belongs to the things in our control or not in our control, and if the latter, be prepared to respond, ‘It is nothing to me’” Epictetus, Enchiridon, 1.5; The Daily Stoic, p.111
 - “Every man I meet is my master in some point, and in that I learn of him” - Emerson, The Daily Stoic, p.113
 - “If you want to learn, if you want to improve your life, seeking out teachers, philosophers, and great books is a good starts.
 But this approach will only be effective if you’re humble and ready to let go of opinions you already have.”
 The Daily Stoic, p.113